vishnu350/rs-mainspring-winder/README.md

 - **The housing barrel**.
 This part is the barrel that houses the mainspring and plunger, with a rising sun knurling pattern on the top for no reason.
 - **The winder base**.
 This part is responsible for winding the mainspring with the help of the arbor hook.
 - **The plunger**.
 This part pushes the mainspring out of the housing barrel into the actual mainspring barrel.
 - **The arbor hook**.
 Fashion this part out of a staple pin using the staple jig part (see [instructions](https://github.com/vishnu350/rs-mainspring-winder/wiki/Creating-the-Arbor-Hook-for-the-Winder-Base)) and insert into one of the holes on the winder base part (see [guide](https://github.com/vishnu350/rs-mainspring-winder/wiki/Attaching-the-Arbor-Hook-to-the-Mainspring)).
-Also called **anchor**.
 - **The setter bowl**.
 This part helps the ejection of the mainspring by a very small amount so that the actual mainspring barrel can be easily fitted in by hand (see 2nd picture above).
 - **The arbor rod**.
 Get a dowel pin (or equivalent) with 1.5mm-3.0mm diameter and place it at the center of the winder base.
 - **The staple jig**.
 Use this part to easily cut the staple pins to form the arbor hook, watch instructional video [here](https://youtu.be/na0XtIDea9I).